New Front Door Cost

 - FAQs

-How Much Is a New Front Door in the UK?
+How Much Is a New Front Door?

 So, how much should a new front door cost installed in the UK?

 Composite front doors are becoming more and more popular, though.
 Because of how they're made, they're stronger and more secure than uPVC doors.
 They're also a more modern option that looks and feels premium.
-Composite front doors cost between £400 – £2,000.
+Composite front doors cost between £400 and £2,000.

 Wooden front doors (like mahogany, oak, and pine) aren't as popular as they used to be in the UK, but they're still preferred by some for their classical look and feel.

-Typically, mahogany front doors cost between £400 – £1,200.
-Oak front doors cost a little bit less than this, at around £500 – £1,000.
-And the cost of a front door made out of pine is between £150 – £800 — making it the most affordable option.
+Typically, mahogany front doors cost between £400 and £1,200.
+Oak front doors cost a little bit less than this, at around £500 to £1,000.
+And the cost of a front door made out of pine is between £150 and £800 — making it the most affordable option.

 The type of door you choose to have installed will depend on your personal preference, the aesthetic that you are trying to achieve, and your personal budget: